boennecd/VAJointSurv/README.md

     section.
 The observation time process and the markers are not marginally independent in the true model.
 Thus, they need to be modeled together or the dependence accounted for in some other way.
+    Examples and comments regarding caching of the expansions are also provided.
   - A similar example is provided in the [Two Markers, the Observation Time Process, a Terminal Event and Mixed Dependencies](#two-markers-the-observation-time-process-a-terminal-event-and-mixed-dependencies)